javedcodes/Hexagon-Image-Gallery/README.md

 # Hexagon Image Gallery in HTML & CSS

-Looking to create an impressive and unique **[Hexagon Image Gallery](https://jvcodes.com/hexagon-image-gallery/** for your website?
+Looking to create an impressive and unique **<a href="https://jvcodes.com/hexagon-image-gallery/" >Hexagon Image Gallery</a>** for your website?
 This guide provides you with free source code to add a beautiful hexagon-shaped image gallery to your site, whether you're using **WordPress** or a custom **HTML** platform.

 ## Features